Gordon McKee (politician)

 Gordon McKee (born 30 September 1994) is a British politician who has served as the member of Parliament (MP) for Glasgow South since 2024.
-A member of the Labour Party, he has served as a parliamentary private secretary to the secretary of state for work and pensions since November 2024, serving under Liz Kendall from 2024 to 2025 and Pat McFadden since 2025.
+A member of the Labour Party, he served as a parliamentary private secretary to the secretary of state for work and pensions from November 2024 to May 2026, under Liz Kendall and later Pat McFadden.
+In May 2026, he was among the Labour MPs who called for Keir Starmer's resignation as prime minister.

 Early life and career

-Gordon McKee was born on 30 September 1994 in Rutherglen in Strathclyde, Scotland, the son of Ruth and Gordon McKee.
+Gordon McKee was born on 30 September 1994 in Rutherglen in Strathclyde, Scotland, the son of Fiona and Gordon McKee.
 In 2024, he described his background as "very working-class" with his father working as a welder and his grandfather as a miner.
 His family are said to have voted Labour, but were also "not very political".
 He was raised in Greater Glasgow and developed an interest in coding and technology, later studying computer science at the University of Glasgow before dropping out to focus on work as a software engineer and developer, helping to develop iPhone apps.

 In 2012, McKee joined the Labour Party.
 He told LabourList in 2024 that he did not know a single member of a political party at this time, but felt that Labour had done "incredible things", crediting his support for Labour to the policies of the New Labour governments, which he described as having "transformed" his life as a child by providing his family with economic stability.
 He has named tackling child poverty as one of the reasons he joined Labour.

 McKee was a unionist activist in the 2014 Scottish independence referendum.
 In the 2015 general election, he campaigned for Labour against the Scottish National Party (SNP).
 In the 2016 Scottish Parliament election, he was an organiser for Scottish Labour in Glasgow.
 He was also the organiser of the local Remain campaign in Glasgow's South Side for the 2016 Brexit referendum.

 McKee served as the campaign director of Anas Sarwar's successful leadership bid in the 2021 Scottish Labour leadership election.
 He continued to serve as Sarwar's campaign director after his election as Scottish Labour leader in the 2021 Scottish Parliament election.
 From 2023 to 2024, McKee was a special adviser to Ian Murray, the shadow secretary of state for Scotland.
 Before McKee's election to the House of Commons in 2024, McKee was also a staff member of the Labour think tank Labour Together as a policy expert.